jespetius/twitcoin/README.md

   <h3 align="center">Twitcoin</h3>

   <p align="center">
-    Twitcoin - a data fetching application.
+    Twitcoin - a school coding project aimed at helping you navigate the vast sea of information that Twitter is.
     <br />
     <a href="https://github.com/jespetius/twitcoin"><strong>GitHub »</strong></a>
     <br />